This is a complete guide to Cyprus Investment in 2021.

 We’ll be showing you some of the key facts and figures regarding the landscape of the island.

 Cyprus enjoys a rich and fascinating history, coated with Greek mythology.
-Mythological archives reveal that Cyprus s the birthplace of the Greek goddess Aphrodite, the goddess of love and beauty.
+Mythological archives reveal that Cyprus is the birthplace of the Greek goddess Aphrodite, the goddess of love and beauty.
 The island has ancient roots that can be traced back to over 11000 years.
-In 1960, the island became an independent republic, and its dynamic geostrategic location in northeastern Mediterranean allows it to act as a gateway to increase connectivity.
+In 1960, the island became an independent republic, and its dynamic geostrategic location in the northeastern Mediterranean allows it to act as a gateway to increase connectivity.

 Cyprus has always been regarded as a gateway between great civilizations, and its geostrategic location has always allowed the island to maintain an influential presence throughout history.
 The island attracts tourists and expats with its pleasant tropical climate.
 The summers are typically dry and winters are mild, while the sun shines bright for around 300 days of the year.
 The months between November and March make up the rainy season, while January is the coldest month, and August is the hottest month of the year.

 Presently, the population of Nicosia is estimated at 200,452, Limassol at 154,000, Larnaca at 72,000, Famagusta 42,526, and Paphos, the least populated city hosts 35,961.
 All the cities are ideal for investment in Cyprus for their own reasons.

 Nicosia is the largest city and the capital of the island, alongside being a hub of commercial and political activity in Cyprus.
 Famagusta is known as the entertainment hub and prime tourist attraction, while Limassol offers a cosmopolitan living experience.
 Larnaca hosts the primary airport of Cyprus, alongside a marina and port.